manchicken/manchicken/README.md

 - I could use a hand with documetation for my `@manchicken/promise-regulation` module.
 You can find that here: https://github.com/manchicken/promise-regulation
   - Documentation is really needed
   - If you can think of some tests I didn't think of, that'd be marvelous
-- If you're a user of the DDSCMP, and you'd like to participate, you can also contribute here: https://github.com/arcxp/datadog-service-catalog-metadata-provider
-  - Take a look a the issues list
-  - There is a _lot_ of documentation for this project, there are bound to be mistakes.
-I welcome all PRs correcting those mistakes.